Lxiangyue/academic-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postgraduate of Software Engineering
+role: Postgraduate of School of Software

 # Organizations/Affiliations to show in About widget
 organizations: